EmmanuelDemey/eslint-plugin-angular/docs/rules/file-name.md

 The second parameter can be a config object [2, {nameStyle: 'dash', typeSeparator: 'dot', ignoreTypeSuffix: true, ignorePrefix: 'ui'}] to match 'avenger-profile.directive.js' or 'avanger-api.service.js'.
 Possible values for 'typeSeparator' and 'nameStyle' are 'dot', 'dash' and 'underscore'.
 The options 'ignoreTypeSuffix' ignores camel cased suffixes like 'someController' or 'myService' and 'ignorePrefix' ignores namespace prefixes like 'ui'.
+It's possible to specify a regexp for ignorePrefix.
+Example RegExp: "/^ui./".

 The naming scheme is &lt;componentName&gt;&lt;typeSeparator&gt;&lt;componentType&gt;.js